-Most parents take their children to see a pediatrician for yearly checkups without giving it much thought.
-After all, the differences between children and adults are so stark that it seems only natural to choose a doctor specially trained to treat younger patients.
+It comes as second nature for most parents to take their children to a pediatrician at least once a year.
+The differences between children and adults are so stark that it makes sense to choose a doctor specially trained to treat younger patients.

-“The kind of care you deliver to an older adult is definitely not the same as the care you give to a middle-aged person,” said Rhonda Randall, D.O., a geriatrician and chief medical officer for UnitedHealthcare Retiree Solutions.
+“The kind of care you deliver to an older adult is definitely not the same as the care you give to a middle-aged person,” said Michael Stockman, M.D., a geriatrician and medical director with UnitedHealthcare Medicare & Retirement.
 “The physiology of older people is very different from people in other stages of life.”

-Those differences are significant enough that the medical community developed a specialty, called geriatrics, to address the needs of older adults.
-Geriatricians such as Randall are licensed physicians who have completed additional training in managing the care of older people.
-That training makes geriatricians uniquely suited to help older adults manage the often complex demands of their health care needs.
+Those differences are significant enough that the medical community developed a specialty called geriatrics, to address the needs of older adults.
+Geriatricians, like Dr. Stockman, are licensed physicians who have completed additional training in managing the care of older adults.
+That training makes geriatricians uniquely suited to help seniors manage the demands of their often-complex health issues.

 Decisions about how to customize a patient’s treatment aren’t necessarily black and white, requiring a doctor and patient to carefully balance risks and benefits.
 For example, some diabetes medicines can cause dizziness, meaning the doctor needs to focus not just on regulating the patient’s blood sugar but also on minimizing the risk of a fall, which is the most common cause of injury in seniors.

 “I think geriatricians are the only medical specialty more interested in taking away medications you don’t need than giving you new medications.
-A lot of what we do is determining which medications are more likely to cause harm than help,” said Randall.
+A lot of what we do is determining which medications are more likely to cause harm than help,” Dr. Stockman said.
 “One of the most important things for geriatricians is the concept of shared decision-making.
-We ask patients, ‘What trade-offs are you willing to take?’”
+We ask patients, ‘What trade-offs are you willing to make?’”

-Sometimes, the trade-offs are purely medical in nature—weighing the pros and cons of taking a certain medication or undergoing a specific screening, for example.
-But more often than not, they also involve a person’s overall life goals.
+Sometimes, the trade-offs are fairly simple – weighing the pros and cons of taking a certain medication or undergoing a specific screening, for example.
+But more often than not, they also incorporate a person’s overall quality-of-life goals.
 How important is it to maximize longevity?
 Comfort?
 How about independence?
 Each person answers those questions differently, and geriatricians are trained to use the answers to guide their treatment recommendations and care plan.

 So, when should someone seek out a geriatrician for themselves or a loved one?
-A significant change in health status could be a trigger for a visit with a geriatrician.
+A significant change in health status could be a trigger for a geriatrician visit.
 But anytime an older adult feels his or her care is becoming too complex or needs better coordination, a visit with a geriatrician could help.

-“Geriatricians can be really good at balancing all of a person’s medical needs and different doctors in one overall care plan,” said Randall.
+“Geriatricians can be really good at balancing all of a person’s medical needs and different doctors in one overall care plan,” Dr. Stockman said.

 Think you could benefit from seeing a geriatrician?

 With 10,000 Americans turning 65 every day, the demand for geriatricians continues to grow.
 Unfortunately, these specialists are a comparatively rare breed.
-While there are more than 58,000 general pediatricians practicing in the United States, there are less than 7,300 geriatricians.
+While there are more than 58,000 general pediatricians practicing in the United States, there are fewer than 5,600 geriatricians.